siderolabs/talos/.github/PULL_REQUEST_TEMPLATE.md

 ## Note to the Contributor

 We encourage contributors to go through a proposal process to discuss major changes.
-Before your PR is allowed to run through CI, the maintainers of Talos will first have to accept the PR.
+Before your PR is allowed to run through CI, the maintainers of Talos will first have to approve the PR.
-One of our maintainers will comment on your PR with `/accepted`.
 -->

 ## What? (description)

 ## Why? (reasoning)

-## Logs (if applicable)

 ## Acceptance